 European and global CME: What next?

 In November 2020 as the UK went into its second Covid lockdown and we awaited the results of the US Presidential election, we gathered online for the 13th Annual European CME Forum.
 The theme was: “European and global CME: What next?” and was led by a faculty of 70 international CME and medical education experts.
-The meeting was split into six sections, each one with a Plenary session that was led by one of our traditional stakeholder groups: accreditors, European medical societies, industry and professional providers, with a session led by JECME and a final summary Plenary.
+The meeting was split into six sections, each one with a Plenary session that was led by one of our traditional stakeholder groups: accreditors, European medical societies, industry, and professional providers, with a session led by JECME and a final summary Plenary.

 Wednesday 4th – Friday 6th November 2020